This lesson describes what to do when you can clearly land ahead.

 Fly the approach and landing or a circuit variation to it

-The initial half airbrakes appears insufficient, so open them further and land ahead.
+We opened the airbrakes fully to achieve the land ahead comfortably.
 We will fit in the field ahead and there is no need to overshoot.

 Scenario and Demonstration

 This demonstration takes place with a ten knot headwind, at a relatively small airfield.

 Multiple versions of the videos are being made available:

 - As recorded in Condor Flight School.
 These will have messages at the top of the screen, with no additional animation or voiceover – that’s the way the Condor cookie crumbles!

 The videos are suited to any device that supports YouTube.
 If you have trouble loading the video in the browser, click on Watch on YouTube in the lower left corner.

 Performing the Exercise in Condor